Back to Blog

 2. Set up recurring billing

-If you offer retainer or ongoing services, you can set up recurring billing in Portal using the subscriptions feature.
+If you offer retainer or ongoing services, you can set up recurring billing in Copilot using the subscriptions feature.
 Recurring billing means your client is automatically charged a fixed amount at a specific time throughout the billing period.
 When you add a new client to your client portal, go to the subscriptions tab under “invoices” and fill in the requested information, like the billing period, due date, charge type, and services.
 The client will receive an automated invoice and receipt on the payment due date.

 Recurring billing reduces the chances of a missed payment, which can happen either because you forgot to send the client an invoice on time or the client failed to initiate a manual transaction when due.